Fujifilm X30 vs Nikon D3400

 An illustration of the physical size and weight of the Fujifilm X30 and the Nikon D3400 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (42 percent) than the Fujifilm X30.
 In this context, it is worth noting that neither the X30 nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X30 has a lens built in, whereas the D3400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D3400 and their specifications in the Nikon Lens Catalog.

 Concerning battery life, the X30 gets 470 shots out of its NP-95 battery, while the D3400 can take 1200 images on a single charge of its EN-EL14a power pack.
 The power pack in the X30 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.